orelafifo/AI-ANALYSIS/README.md

 ## Results

-- Advanced economies are the modt prepared for AI adoption.
+- Advanced economies are the most prepared for AI adoption.
 - The distribution of AIPI scores is the least skewed and least dispersed for low-income countries.
 - Religon and ethics is the most influential AIPI while Innovation and economic integration is the least.